ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 > [Wiki](Home) > [Deployment](Deployment) > Deployment on an Instrument Control PC

 This document describes the steps necessary to install/upgrade IBEX on an Instrument control PC.
+Most of these steps are superseded the install script (but we are not quite ready to commit to this).
+This document is the reference for deployment.
+Steps are marked with **bold** prefixes to indicate the following:
+- **deploy** step to be done when using the deploy script
+- **ND** steps not to be done when using the deploy script
+- **upgrade** steps to be done when upgrading
-In due course, some, or all, of the steps may be superseded by an automated installation process (e.g. a .msi file).
-Until then, this document is a useful reference.
-Steps for upgrading only are marked **upgrade**, steps for initial install are marked **install** other steps should be done for both.
-For a mini inst install (SECI instrument using an IOC) only undertake those steps marked **mini-inst** and [configure](Configure-Mini-Inst) it in the appropriate manner.
+- **install** steps should be done only for install
+- **mini-inst** only these steps should be done for installation of a mini inst server.
+After installation [configure](Configure-Mini-Inst) it in the appropriate manner.
+- unlabelled steps should be done except for installing a mini inst.

 ## Preparatory Steps for Client and Server